CDC Mental Health Services

 CDC Mental Health Services provides substance abuse/mental health assessments to families involved with BCCS.

-CDC Mental Health Services has two locations in Butler County.
+CDC Mental Health Services has three locations in Butler County.

 Middletown: 1227 Central Avenue, Middletown, OH 45044